-By helping us shift modes of mind from thinking into sensing, this practice invites us to rediscover interest, beyond our expectations.
+For a moment, stop thinking and drop into your senses instead.
+By helping us shift our state of mind from thinking to sensing, these practices invite us to rediscover interest, beyond our expectations.

 Now, take a different object and this time offer attention to its texture, touching it as if for the first time.
 Or you could choose to work with an inner feeling, directing awareness to a part of your body, noticing what sensations (if any) are present.
 In either case, notice how the experience feels right now, as you interact with it.